Remember You Are

 Protect & Take Action

-Lack of knowledge and awareness, and our human impact on this planet are at the root of all threats to the Great African Seaforest.
-We are in the ocean every day, learning the secrets of the seaforest and finding stories that inspire people to fall in love with it.
-By sharing these stories, people all over the world, including local decision-makers, will recognise the value of this special place.
-To help us make the Great African Seaforest an iconic wilderness please watch, donate and share.
+Lack of knowledge and awareness, and our human impact on this planet, are at the root of all threats to the Great African Seaforest and our global kelp forests.
+We are in the ocean every day, learning the secrets of the seaforest and finding stories that inspire people to reconnect with nature.